Consider this your required reading for the week. Our boy Jay talks sibling rivalry.

 They hatched a plan that was a concession to the limited range of motion in his left shoulder, but not an outright surrender to the surgeon's scalpel and Father Time.

 In his stance, Rolen moved his hands closer to his shoulders.
-And he moved them down.
+And

 Point was, this would take the stress off his shoulder.